-Child abuse and neglect is a growing problem in the U.S. with an estimated 1 in 5 children affected.
-April is National Child Abuse and Prevention Month and Kids First of Florida (KFF) is partnering with community agencies to focus on educating the community about the problem.
+Child abuse and neglect is a growing problem in the U.S. April is National Child Abuse and Prevention Month and Kids First of Florida (KFF) is partnering with community agencies to focus on educating the community about the problem.

 This month and throughout the year, Kids First of Florida encourages all individuals and community organizations to participate in helping Clay County have the healthiest environment and resources for our children and families.
 By ensuring that parents have the knowledge, skill, and support they need to care for their children, we can all help to prevent child abuse and neglect in our communities.
 Research shows that when these factors are present, the risk of child abuse and neglect is markedly reduced:

 - Knowledge of parenting and of child development